Detection and Estimation of Local Signals: Basic Calculations and the Case of at Most One Change.

 {\bf Remark.} It may be shown that the decomposition given in (6) does not depend on the normality of the $\epsilon_j$, although we can no longer use the terminology of likelihood, efficient score, etc., and must rely on the central limit theorem to justify the asymptotic normality of probability calculations given below.
-The special case of Poisson observaions is discussed briefly in Section 5.

 Calculations yield a number of simple propositions.

 {\bf Proposition 1.}

 In particular the variance of $V_t$ is $\sigma^2(t) = \Sigma(t,t).$